tud-sumo/docs/docs/4_interactions.md

     - '_halting_no_': Number of halting vehicles in the detector area _(multi-entry-exit only)_
     - '_lsm_occupancy_': Average occupancy during the last step _(induction loop only)_
     - '_last_detection_': Time since last detection _(induction loop only)_
+    - '_avg_vehicle_length_': Average length of vehicles that passed over the detector in the last step _(induction loop only)_
   - `get_geometry_vals()`:
     - '_vehicle_count_': Number of vehicles on the edge/lane
     - '_vehicle_ids_': IDs of vehicles on the edge/lane
     - '_vehicle_speed_': Average speed of vehicles on the edge/lane
+    - '_avg_vehicle_length_': Average length of vehicles on the edge/lane in the last step.
     - '_halting_no_': Number of halting vehicles on the edge/lane
     - '_vehicle_occupancy_': Vehicle occupancy of edge/lane
     - '_curr_travel_time_': Estimated travel time (calculated using length and average speed)